 The second stage includes more workplaces with significant mitigation plans.
 Please refer to the detailed list of stage 2 openings, effective June 12th, 2020 in Guelph, Wellington County, and Dufferin County.
 Additionally, effective June 9th, 2020, child care staff can re-enter their facilities and begin preparation for reopening.
 When strict guidelines have been met by child care centres and summer day camp programs, these facilities will be allowed to reopen.

 The first stage includes certain workplaces that can meet current public health guidelines.
 Please refer to the detailed list of stage 1 openings, effective May 19th, 2020.
 Updates and additions to this list will be posted on the provincial emergency information page as emergency orders are amended.
-For sector-specific guidance, visit the Government of Ontario website and the Canadian Centre for Occupational Health and Safety website, and refer to the provincial or federal professional association affiliated with your business sector, if applicable.

 More resources for workplaces